npfrazier/JuliaHOPSPACK/README.md

 ## TO RUN YOUR OWN FUNCTION:

+HAS TO BE BUILT ON COMPUTER TO RUN ON COMPUTER!

 You will need to learn how to build a Julia executable.
 To run the file that does this you will have to use the developer ("bleeding edge") version of julia at <a href="http://julialang.org/downloads/#Nightly.builds">Bleeding Edge Build</a>.
 The warnings are there for a reason.
 When I was first working on this problem I did crash Julia and had to re-load it.